How should a Christian view ADD and ADHD?

 4. Patience and longsuffering (holding back passion) are signs of spiritual maturity (Galatians 5:22; James 1:2–4).

 Typically, one focuses on the negative behavior without realizing that there are positive traits behind those behaviors.
-The day-dreamer or forgetful one tends to be quite imaginative.
-The impulsive one tends to have a burden to get things done.
+The daydreamer or forgetful person tends to be quite imaginative.
+The impulsive person tends to have a burden to get things done.
 The hyperactive person tends to have ample energy that can be turned to benefit others.
-Therefore, it is important that such individuals be considered for what part they play in the body of Christ (1 Corinthians 12:11-26).
+It is important that such individuals be considered for what part they play in the body of Christ (1 Corinthians 12:11–26).

-3) Helping the individuals to renew their minds as to what God teaches about their behaviors (note the above examples).
+3) Helping individuals to renew their minds as to what God teaches about their behaviors.

-5) Helping the individuals by modeling proper behavior.
-Paul modeled for Timothy (2 Timothy 3:10-11).
+5) Modeling proper behavior.
+Paul modeled godly actions for Timothy (2 Timothy 3:10–11).
 Undoubtedly, many individuals learn better by seeing than by hearing.
-It is extra work, but patiently helping such individuals turn the corner will have dividends in the long run.

-6) By embracing the special place they fulfill in the body of Christ, we can tap into the gift they have to offer.
+6) Identifying positive qualities.
+By embracing the special place those with ADD and ADHD hold in the Body of Christ, we can tap into the gifts they have to offer.

-There are certainly other things that can help those diagnosed with ADD or ADHD.
-However, parents, pastors, and those who work with children and adults with ADD and/or ADHD should not be discouraged from utilizing the Word of God, which is profitable for teaching, reproving, correcting, and instructing (2 Timothy 3:16).
+Equipping individuals with ADD and ADHD to live a godly life involves many factors.
+Certainly, those who suffer from ADD or ADHD should seek the advice of a medical professional experienced in managing ADD/ADHD.
+And parents, pastors, and all who work with children and adults with ADD or ADHD should also utilize the Word of God, which is profitable for teaching, reproving, correcting, and instructing (2 Timothy 3:16).

 Competent to Counsel by Jay Adams and Logos Bible Software.